|For all applicants [U.S. Citizens or International]:||January 28|

-Field courses are offered every summer, and core online courses are offered fall/spring.
+Earth Expeditions field courses are offered every summer, and core online courses are offered in the fall and spring terms.

 Note: Participants will need to fulfill the minimum Graduate School GPA requirements for admission to the program.
 For more information please visit the Graduate School’s Admission Information.

 Only the following credits may be transferable into the GFP: